johnnovak/gridmonger-site/source/annotations.rst

 Icon
     An icon chosen from a predefined set of 40 icons.

-To create a note, pressing the :kbd:`N` key on a non-empty cell.
+To create a note, press the :kbd:`N` key in a non-empty cell.
-A cell cannot have more than one note; if you press the :kbd:`N` key on a cell that already contains a note, you'll be editing the existing note.
+A cell cannot have more than one note; if you press :kbd:`N` in a cell that already contains a note, you'll be editing it.
 To erase a note, press :kbd:`Shift+N`.

 You can insert line breaks into the note text with :kbd:`Shift+Enter`.